Project Lifecycle - Agile Framework

 because they cannot afford to rework on something.

-changes are part of the daily life, therefore a
+In Agile changes are part of the daily life, therefore a

-update on any of the rules
+update on any of the rules is not only expected but also

 welcomed.
 The team,

-using it's own tools, practices and processes
+using it's own tools, practices and processes will

-find its own way to document and implement those changes seamlessly
+find its own way to document and implement those changes seamlessly,

 without adverse impact to the workflow.

-In essence, everything in agile
+In essence, everything in agile is decided by the

-, including what a deliverable
+team, including what a deliverable is and how

 to approach it.